Anhbt95/IMBRSea_Thesis/README.md

 Academic year: 2019-2020.

-No data can be taken out of this work without prior approval of the thesis promoter.
+No data can be taken out of this work without prior approval of the thesis promotor/supervisor.

 <strong>DESCRIPTION OF PROCESSED DATA </strong>